-It is estimated that 27,300 individuals had an unmet need for employment (labour market slack) in December 2021, which corresponds to 12.4% of the labour force and potential labour force.
-Of those individuals, 33.4% were unemployed, 31.6% willing to work but not looking, 9.3% in search of a job but not ready to work and 25.7% working part-time and wanting to work more.
-Compared with December 2020,the labour market slack has decreased by 4.4 percentage points between years.
-The seasonally adjusted trend of the labour market slack has slightly decreased over the last six months or by 0.4 percentage points.
+Around 17,400 individuals had unmet need for employment (I.e. labour market slack) in December 2022 which corresponds to 7.8% of the labour force and potential labour force.
+Of those, 38.1% were unemployed, 26.4% ready to work but not looking, 4.5% searching for a job but not ready to work and 31.0% underemployed (working part-time and wanting to work more).
+The labour market slack has decreased by 4.6 percentage points between years compared with December 2021.
+The trend of labour market slack has decreased slightly over the past six months or by 1.1 percentage points.

 Please note that the sum of sub-items might be inconsistent with the overall results due to rounding.

 The Icelandic Labour Force Survey for December 2022 covers five weeks period, from November 28 until January 1.
 The sample consisted of 1,944 individuals 16-74 years old with legal residence in Iceland.
 Excluding those from the sample who were living abroad or deceased, the net sample consisted of 1,902 individuals.
 Usable answers were obtained from 1,046 individuals which corresponds to a 55.0% response rate.